ccrma/chugins/Faust/README.md

 ### Pre-requisites for all platforms

-You must install cmake and git so that they're accessible in Terminal/shell/cmd windows.
+You must install [cmake](https://cmake.org/download/) and [git](https://git-scm.com/downloads) so that they're accessible in Terminal/shell/cmd prompts.

 ### Faust

 FaucK uses the "on-the-fly" LLVM based version of the Faust compiler (<http://faust.grame.fr>) also known as `libfaust`.
 Luckily, we've already compiled `libfaust` for you on various platforms (see [TD-Faust](https://github.com/DBraun/TD-Faust/) for more info).
 However, we still need the [Faust Libraries](https://faustlibraries.grame.fr/).
 If on macOS/Linux, [download the libraries](https://github.com/grame-cncm/faustlibraries/archive/refs/heads/master.zip) to `/usr/local/share/faust/`.
 For example, this should result in the existence of this file: `/usr/local/share/faust/all.lib`.
 If on Windows, [download the libraries](https://github.com/grame-cncm/faustlibraries/archive/refs/heads/master.zip) to `C:/Program Files (x86)/ChucK/share/faust` or wherever your ChucK is installed.
 What's important is that the `share` folder is next to the `bin` folder which contains `chuck.exe`.

-Next, download [Faust's source code](https://github.com/grame-cncm/faust) to a directory.

 ### Building FaucK